-Reformatting/transcription costs
+Reformatting/transcription costs (back to index)

 We will not pay for the cost of reformatting or transcription (including production of material into Braille) of any documents, text books or journals.

 If a student requires this service, they should speak to the disability advisor at their institution to find out the best way of accessing this.